Wendy Williams Warns Tiffany Haddish Not To Fall In Love With Rapper Common

-On April 8, talkshow host Wendy Williams issued a warning to her comedian friend Tiffany Haddish about her rumored boyfriend, rapper Common, who’s real name is Lonnie Corant Jaman Shuka Rashid Lynn.
-Williams claims that Common does not treat women right, according to Hollywood Life.
+On April 8, talk show host Wendy Williams issued a warning to her comedian friend Tiffany Haddish about her rumored boyfriend, Common.
+Williams claims that the rapper does not treat women right, according to Hollywood Life.

-Williams expressed her shock regarding the news that Haddish and Common are reportedly an item during an episode of The Wendy Williams Show which she is currently filming from her New York City apartment and broadcasting via YouTube.
-The talkshow host made it clear that she disapproved of Haddish’s choice of men when she discussed recent rumors that the comedian is hunkering down with Common in quarantine at his home in the midst of the coronavirus outbreak.
+Williams expressed her shock regarding the rumors that Haddish and Common are reportedly an item during an episode of The Wendy Williams Show, which she is currently filming from her New York City apartment and broadcasting via YouTube.
+The host made it clear that she disapproved of Haddish’s choice of men when she discussed reports that the comedian is hunkering down with the musician in quarantine at his home, in the midst of the coronavirus outbreak.
 Williams seemed to suggest that Common will leave Haddish when he tires of her.

-“Tiffany the thing is, don’t fall too hard in love.
+“Tiffany, the thing is, don’t fall too hard in love.
 Common is not good with women.
 That’s all I’m saying.
 He keeps ya, until he’s done with ya.
 So it appears that they might be quarantining together… Are they quarantined together?
-I believe, yes,” she said.
+I believe, yes,” she was quoted as saying.

 Williams went on to divulge that Haddish had once talked to her privately about her crush on the rapper.